Promising new combo aims to tame rare lymphoma with less radiation

 Summary

 This study tests a two-step treatment for people with early-stage MALT lymphoma, a slow-growing cancer of the lymph nodes.
 First, patients take a targeted drug called orelabrutinib.
-Then, based on how well the tumor responds, they receive an ultra-low dose of radiation (4Gy).
-The goal is to control the disease while reducing side effects.
-The study involves 50 adults and is currently active but not recruiting.
+Then, based on how well the tumor responds, they receive an ultra-low dose of radiation (4Gy) to any remaining spots.
+The goal is to control the disease effectively while reducing side effects from standard treatments.
+About 50 adults with stage I or II MALT lymphoma will take part.

 Get updates